-- 1. To develop students' sensibility with regard to issues of gender in contemporary India. - 2.
-To provide a critical perspective on the socialization of men and women. - 3.
-To introduce students to information about some key biological aspects of genders. - 4.
-To expose the students to debates on the politics and economics of work. - 5.
-To help students reflect critically on gender violence.
+- 1. develop students' sensibility with regard to issues of gender in contemporary India. - 2. be provided a critical perspective on the socialization of men and women. - 3. be introduced to information about some key biological aspects of genders. - 4. be exposed to debates on the politics and economics of work. - 5. help other students reflect critically on gender violence.